lakshyjain2006-tech/gdg-spotify/README.md

 Mood-Based Filtering : Implemented custom JavaScript filtering logic to dynamically re-render the entire songList based on mood categories (Happy, Chill, Workout), showing effective data manipulation and DOM updating.

 Mini-Progress Bar : A subtle mini-progress bar appears next to the currently playing song in the library list.
 This uses the audio.timeupdate event listener combined with CSS Variables (--progress-width) for smooth, real-time visual feedback, enhancing the UX.

+duration bar : u can also seprate song on the basis of time duration

+now playing bar : u can see the  song details

+and sorry if u feel baad about anything